open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

-If we choose **Cumulative Temporality**, the SDK **has to track what has happened prior to the latest collection/export cycle**, in this worst case, the SDK **will remember what has happened since the ever beginning of the process**.
+If we choose **Cumulative Temporality**, the SDK **has to track what has happened prior to the latest collection/export cycle**, in this worst case, the SDK **will have to remember what has happened since the ever beginning of the process**.
 This is known as Delta->Cumulative conversion.

 Imagine if we have a long running service and we collect metrics with 7 dimensions, and each dimension can have 30 different values.
 We might eventually